April 2021 UPDATE

 - Improved - Save presets by pressing enter after writing the name (save button still there if you prefer a mouse)

-- New - Loading options for stylizations, giving control over loading the world scale, attributes, quality and substrates.
+- New - Loading options for stylizations, giving control over loading the world scale, attributes, quality and canvases.

 - New - Filter presets by name or by stylization